 The upper right-hand corner of each envelope or parcel is reserved for meter posting only.
 Do not place any classification, address or departmental information in that corner.
 Each piece of outgoing university mail (letter, flat or parcel) must include the following information:

 a.
 Return Address in upper left corner.
 The return address must include department or office name and university address.
 Outgoing mail without a return address will not be processed.
 Print & Mailing Services will attempt to return this mail to the originating department.
-Mail that is not in a DePaul University envelope (a DePaul University return label is the same as an envelope) must be accompanied by the department letterhead indicating what Budget Department ID the postage should be charged to.
+Mail that is not in a DePaul University envelope or does not have a DePaul University return label, must be accompanied by the department letterhead indicating what Budget Department ID the postage should be charged to.
 It should also be signed and dated.
 All postage is charged to the department listed in the return address unless otherwise noted.

 b.
 Complete Address or Recipient must include name, agency or company, street address or P.O.
 Box, city, state and correct zip code.
 The zip code should appear at the end of the last line of the address.
 No other addressing information should be placed below the zip code.